dgarage/NBXplorer/README.md

 ## Special thanks

 Special thanks to Digital Garage for allowing me to open source the project, which is based on an internal work I have done on Elements.

 Thanks to the DG Lab Blockchain Team who had to fight with lots of bugs. (in particular kallewoof :p)

+Thanks to Metaco SA, whose constant challenging projects refine my taste on what a perfect Bitcoin API should be.